johnlarkin1/johnlarkin1.github.io/_posts/2024-02-19-hunger-games.md

 My girlfriend is a bit of a foodie.
 She's lived in New York for a long time and as a result, she knows the city better and therefore the restaurants waaaay better than me.

-Many restaurants are on [Resy][resy], which is a great company and website.
-And some have very absurd and artificial rules about like "ok we only post 7 days before at 9am".
+Many restaurants are on [Resy][resy], which is a solid company.
+However, I don't love that restaurants impose some absurd and artificial rules about like "ok we only post 7 days before at 9am".
 And that's where we're going to focus in.
 Specifically - and I'll drop names - on [Don Angie][don-angie].

 ![path1](/images/hunger-games/don-angie-original.png){: .center-shrink }